wrench-project/wrench/doc/wrench_102.md

 other useful information about the simulation itself, such as the current simulation date.
 Some of these member functions are static, but others are not.
-The `wrench:WMS` class includes a `simulation` object.
+The `wrench:ExecutionController` class includes a `simulation` object.
-Thus, the WMS can call member functions on the `this->simulation` object.
+Thus, the execution controller can call member functions on the `this->simulation` object.
-For instance, this fragment of code shows how a WMS can figure out the current simulated date and then check that a host exists (given a hostname) and, if so, set its `pstate` (power state) to the highest possible setting.
+For instance, this fragment of code shows how an execution controller can figure out the current simulated date and then check that a host exists (given a hostname) and, if so, set its `pstate` (power state) to the highest possible setting.